Africa Geographic Blogger Profiles

 Recent Post: The sand men of Mali

 My name is Chad Wright and I'm a part-time wildlife photographer based in Johannesburg.
 I've been shooting seriously for a few years and am driven by a complete love for the bush and all things wild.
 Some of my favourite places to travel are Kruger, Kgalagadi, Pilanesberg, Mountain Zebra and De Hoop Nature Reserve.
-Follow me on Facebook.
+Follow me on Facebook and on my website.

 BirdLife South Africa